valentinfx/HTOT/README.md

 ## Getting Started
 ### How to set up your machines
 These steps should be done by your system administrator (or IT team)
-1. Make sure Houdini 17+ and Tractor 2.3 are both correctly installed on every machine
+1. Make sure houdini-17+ and tractor-2.3 are both correctly installed on every machine
 2. On every machine that needs to send Tractor jobs, add Tractor's Python API path to every machine's **PYTHONPATH** environment variable.
 The path should look like :
 `C:/Program Files/Pixar/Tractor-2.3/lib/python2.7/Lib/site-packages`